 Predicting the behavior of material requires accurate material models which in turn require a basic understanding of the correlation between microstructure and properties.
 With the introduction of OIM™ as a practical tool for characterizing the crystallographic orientation, it is now possible to improve the various materials models connecting microstructure with properties to include orientation information for more exact simulation of microstructural evolution and more accurate predictions of material properties under changing conditions.

 The literature has provided a number of good examples.
 For instance, Wu, Pan, and Stubbins (2007) have demonstrated how the effects of irradiation-induced hardening on 316L stainless steel can be modeled using the information obtained from OIM™ data.
-They employed OIM™ to characterize the local misorientation (an indicator of plastic strain), crystallography, slip system activity, and twinning and this information was, in turn, used to enhance the finite element modeling (FEM) results.
+They employed OIM™ to characterize the local misorientation (an indicator of plastic strain), crystallography, slip system activity, and twinning and this information were, in turn, used to enhance the finite element modeling (FEM) results.
 Figure 2 represents some sample EBSD and FEM results from this study.

 Figure 2.
 OIM™ orientation map (left) and FEM simulated stress contours (right) for a 316L stainless steel notch sample.
 (Adapted from Wu, Pan, and Stubbins, 2007)

 Another example of modeling is reported in safety studies by Medevielle, Hugon, and Dugne (1999) on the system U, Zr, and O (called the corium system).
-Corium is important as it includes the vital components involved in the fusion of the tube (Zircaloy) with the nuclear fuel (UO2) during a nuclear incident.
+Corium is important as it includes the vital components involved in the fusion of the tube (Zircaloy) with nuclear fuel (UO2) during a nuclear incident.
 EBSD was used together with Wavelength Dispersive Spectroscopy (WDS) to explicitly identify the complexity of phases present in samples achieved by fusion of the corium elements at differing oxygen concentrations.
 The chemical (via WDS) and crystallographic (via EBSD) characterization of the resulting oxides allows thermodynamic calculations to predict the behavior of corium at high temperatures.

 Grain Boundary Engineering (GBE)